 The mission of the North Carolina Soybean Producers Association is to maximize the profitability of North Carolina’s soybean farmers in an economically and environmentally sound manner.

 The association is engaged in four main areas:

 - Research and demonstration to improve soybean varieties and farm production practices.

 - Market development to increase the usage of soybeans and soybean products.

 - Communications to keep producers informed about the latest developments in the industry.

 - Public policy to impact state, local and national policy decisions in favor of soybean producers.

-The association is the state affiliate of the American Soybean Association (ASA), the membership-based grassroots policy organization representing soybean farmers in Washington, D.C.
+The association is the state affiliate of the American Soybean Association (ASA), the national, not-for-profit trade association, membership-based grassroots policy organization, that represents soybean farmers in Washington, D.C. on policy and trade.
+ASA works as the domestic and trade advocate for all soybean producers.
 No soybean checkoff funds can be used to influence policy.